synesthesia/site2019/content/authors/synesthesia/_index.md

 #- Visitors
 ---

-I started my professional life as a technologist when TV screens (and the cameras that fed them pictures) still had vacuum tubes in them.
+I started my professional life as a technologist when TV screens (and the cameras that fed them pictures) still had vacuum tubes in them, and that’s where I started, learning the nuts and bolts of keeping a small TV station on the air.
 And now I will just as happily work with multi-skilled teams to devise modern applications to help your business.

 The linking thread is a lifelong curiosity about how things work, and how people use technology to get "the job" done.